pvs-hd-tea/LapsTrans/docs/source/index.rst

 =====================================

-LapsTrans is an extension to LAPS which enables user to translate python code to lambda expressions.
+LapsTrans is an extension to LAPS which enables user to translate python code to LISP.

 Link to repository: `LapsTrans <https://github.com/pvs-hd-tea/LapsTrans>`_